SEKOIA-IO/documentation/docs/operation_center/threat_exposition.md

 # Dashboards

-**SEKOIA.IO’s Operation Center brings a dashboard mechanism, that is fully configurable and adaptable to all needs.**
+**SEKOIA.IO’s Operations Center brings a dashboard mechanism, that is fully configurable and adaptable to all needs.**

 Dashboards are composed of modular widgets that can be placed where you want.
 Widgets can be configured to specify the date range, applied filters, display, etc.